-24Based on GII data (available here) and NBS data (available here).
+25 Based on Gender Inequality Index (GII) data and NBS data.
+Available here and here.
 The HDI rank, GII value and rank, and education data are from the GII website.
-The date for the maternal mortality ratio, adolescent birth rate and labour force participation rate are from NBS.
-The share of seats in parliament is based on the latest parliamentary elections and derived from the data available on the website of the parliament of Moldova (available here).
+The date for the maternal mortality ratio, adolescent birth rate and labor force participation rate are from NBS.
+The share of seats in Parliament is based on the latest Parliament elections and derived from the data available on the website of Moldova's Parliament.
+Available here.

-25Law No. 5 on Equality of Opportunities for Men and Women.
+26 Law No. 5 on Equality of Opportunities for Men and Women.
 Available here.

-26 Available here.
+27 Available here.

-27 The study on Violence against Women in the Family.
+28 The study on Violence against Women in the Family.
 Available here.